-By default, the client writes messages to standard output, typically the user's tty.
+By default, the client writes messages to standard output, often the user's tty.

-Normally the client will attempt to locate the specified LAN Manager server by looking it up: that is, broadcasting a request for the given server to identify itself.
+Normally the client attempts to locate the specified LAN Manager server by looking it up: that is, broadcasting a request for the given server to identify itself.
 Using this parameter will force the client to assume that the server is on the machine with the specified IP number.

 There is no default for this parameter.
-If not supplied, it will be determined automatically by the client as described above.
+If not supplied, it is determined automatically by the client as described above.

 Unless a password is specified on the command line or this parameter is specified, the client will request a password.

 |-O socket-options||See the socket options section of smb.conf(5) for details.|

 |-P||If specified, the service requested connects as a printer service rather than as a normal filespace service.
 Operations such as put and get are not applicable for such a connection.

 By default, services connects as NON-printer services.

 |-U username||username is the username that will be used by the client to make a connection, assuming your server is running a protocol that allows for usernames.

 Some servers are fussy about the case of this name, and some insist that it must be a valid netbios name.